philips-software/ct2r/README.md

 ## Purpose

+We're using several tools to get more insight into the Bill Of Material of applications.
+All tools and languages have different ways to report these lists with dependencies, licenses and vulnerabilities.
+In order to compare tools with each other, we need a way to convert the output to a reference output.
+See reference output section about what is our reference output.
-This repository holds a tool which can be used to convert outputs of various tools to the reference output.
+This repository converts outputs from various tools.

 ### Supported tools

-- [x] 1 manual
+- [x] 1 Manual generated JSON from package managers (f.e. gradle)
-- [ ] 2 blackduck
+- [ ] 2 Blackduck
 - [x] 3 [Jfrog Xray][xray]
-- [ ] 4 whitesource
+- [ ] 4 Whitesource
+- [ ] 5 FOSSA
+- [ ] 6 Snyk

 ## Prerequisite